 What is a Diversity Model?

 A diversity model is someone who represents the unrepresented whether that’s on the runway, in advertising or on social media.
-That includes diverse people who don’t conform to the usual “model” aesthetic of a skinny waist, beautiful face and 5″7 (at a minimum) stature.
+That includes diverse people who don’t conform to the usual “model” aesthetic of a skinny waist, perfectly-proportioned face and 5″7 (at a minimum) stature.

 Diversity models are important because they represent everyone.
 They help to improve perceptions of beauty.
 Rather than promoting a difficult and unachievable “norm” to the masses, diversity models represent real people.
 They have the power to build confidence and understanding in people, no matter what they look like.